Recap / Star Trek S2 E7 "Catspaw"

 - Affably Evil: Korob comes off as this.

-- All Wizards Have Cats: An inversion!
+- All Witches Have Cats: An inversion!
 It seems that it's the cat who has the wizard.

-- Bald of Evil: Koron has this along with a Beard of Evil
+- Bald of Evil: Korob has this along with a Beard of Evil

 - Cats Are Magic: Justified.
 Sylvia is actually a shape shifting alien.